 Penis health: Identify and prevent problems

-Penis health is an important part of your health — and it goes beyond your ability to get and keep an erection, ejaculate, and reproduce.
+Penis health is an important part of your health.
+It's more than the ability to get and keep an erection, ejaculate and reproduce.

-Penis problems can be a sign of an underlying health condition.
-Ongoing health issues affecting your penis also can impact other areas of your life, causing stress, relationship problems or poor self-confidence.
-Know the signs and symptoms of penis problems and what you can do to protect your penis health.
+Penis problems can be a sign of another health condition.
+Ongoing health issues affecting your penis also can affect other areas of your life.
+They can cause stress, relationship problems or low self-confidence.
+Know the symptoms of penis problems and what you can do to protect your penis health.

 What conditions affect penis health and function?

-Problems related to sexual function, sexuality activity and penis health include:
+Problems related to sexual function, sexual activity and penis health include:

-- Erectile dysfunction, the inability to get and keep an erection firm enough for sex
+- Erectile dysfunction.
+This condition makes it difficult to get and keep an erection firm enough for sex.

-- Ejaculation problems, including the inability to ejaculate, premature ejaculation, delayed ejaculation, painful ejaculation, reduced ejaculation or retrograde ejaculation, when semen enters the bladder instead of emerging through the penis
+- Ejaculation problems.
+These include the inability to ejaculate, premature ejaculation, delayed ejaculation, painful ejaculation, reduced ejaculation or retrograde ejaculation.
+Retrograde ejaculation happens when semen enters the bladder instead of going out through the penis.

-- Anorgasmia, the inability to achieve an orgasm despite adequate stimulation
+- Anorgasmia.
+This is the inability to achieve an orgasm despite enough stimulation.

-- Sexually transmitted infections — including genital warts, gonorrhea, chlamydia, syphilis and genital herpes — that can cause painful urination, penis discharge, and sores or blisters on the penis or in the genital area
+- Sexually transmitted infections.
+These include genital warts, gonorrhea, chlamydia, syphilis and genital herpes.
+These infections can cause painful urination, penis discharge, and sores or blisters on the penis or in the genital area.

-- Yeast infection, which can cause inflammation of the head of the penis (balanitis), a reddish rash, white patches on the penis, itching or burning, and a white discharge
+- Yeast infection.
+This condition can cause inflammation of the head of the penis, also called balanitis, a rash, differently colored patches of skin on the penis, itching or burning, and a white discharge.

-- Penile fracture, rupture during an erection of the fibrous, tubelike tissue in the penis, usually caused by an erect penis forcefully striking the female pelvis during sex
+- Penile fracture.
+This rupture of the fibrous, tubelike tissue in the penis happens during an erection.
+It is usually caused by an erect penis forcefully striking the female pelvis during sex.

-- Priapism, a persistent and usually painful erection that isn't caused by sexual stimulation or arousal
+- Priapism.
+This condition is a lasting and usually painful erection that isn't caused by sexual stimulation or arousal.

-- Phimosis, a condition in which the foreskin of an uncircumcised penis can't be retracted from the penis head, causing painful urination and erections
+- Phimosis.
+In this condition, the foreskin of an uncircumcised penis can't be retracted from the penis head.
+This can cause painful urination and erections.

-- Paraphimosis, a condition in which the foreskin can't be returned to its normal position after being retracted, causing painful swelling of the penis and impaired blood flow
+- Paraphimosis.
+This happens when the foreskin can't be returned to its usual position after being retracted.
+This condition can cause painful swelling of the penis and impaired blood flow.

-- Penile cancer, which may begin as a blister on the foreskin, head or shaft of the penis and then become a wartlike growth that discharges watery pus
+- Penile cancer.
+The cancer may begin as a blister on the foreskin, head or shaft of the penis.
+It then becomes a wartlike growth that discharges watery pus.

 What factors increase the risk of problems?

-Various risk factors can affect penis health — some modifiable and some not.
+A number of risk factors can affect penis health.
+Some can be changed and some cannot.
 For example:

 - Heart disease, diabetes and related conditions.
 Heart disease, diabetes, high blood pressure, high cholesterol and obesity can increase the risk of erectile dysfunction.

-- Certain medications.
-Erectile dysfunction is a possible side effect of a number of common medications, including blood pressure drugs, antidepressants, prescription sleep medicine, ulcer drugs and drugs for prostate cancer.
+- Certain medicines.
+Erectile dysfunction is a possible side effect of some common medicines.
+These include blood pressure medicines, antidepressants, prescription sleep medicine, medicines that decrease hunger, ulcer medicines and prostate cancer medicines.

 - Prostate cancer treatment.
-Surgical removal of the prostate gland (radical prostatectomy) and surrounding tissue as treatment for prostate cancer might cause urinary incontinence and erectile dysfunction.
+Surgical removal of the prostate gland, called radical prostatectomy, and surrounding tissue as treatment for prostate cancer might cause urine leaks and erectile dysfunction.

 - Smoking.
-Along with other health risks, smoking increases your chances of having erectile dysfunction.
+Along with other health risks, smoking raises the chances of having erectile dysfunction.

 - Excessive drinking.
-Excessive drinking can contribute to reduced libido, erectile dysfunction and poor choices in sexual behaviors.
+Drinking too much alcohol can lead to lower sexual desire, erectile dysfunction and poor choices in sexual behaviors.

 - Hormone levels.
-Hormone imbalances, especially testosterone deficiency, have been linked to erectile dysfunction.
+Hormone imbalances, especially not having enough testosterone, have been linked to erectile dysfunction.

 - Psychological factors.
-Depression, severe stress or other mental health impairments, as well as medications for these conditions, may increase the risk of erectile dysfunction.
+Depression, severe stress or other mental health problems, as well as medicines for these conditions, may raise the risk of erectile dysfunction.
 In turn, erectile dysfunction may contribute to anxiety, depression, low self-esteem or stress about sexual performance.

 - Neurological conditions.
-Stroke, spinal cord and back injuries, multiple sclerosis, and dementia can affect the transfer of nerve impulses from the brain to the penis, causing erectile dysfunction.
+Stroke, spinal cord and back injuries, multiple sclerosis and dementia can affect the movement of nerve impulses from the brain to the penis.
+This can cause erectile dysfunction.

 - Getting older.
-Aging generally results in a decline in testosterone levels and is associated with an increased risk of erectile dysfunction, decreased intensity of orgasms, decreased force of ejaculation and less penile sensitivity to touch.
+Aging generally results in lower testosterone levels.
+These lower levels can lead to a higher risk of erectile dysfunction, less intense orgasms, lowered force of ejaculation and less sensitivity of the penis to touch.

-- Unsafe sex.
-Unprotected sex, sex with multiple partners and other risky sexual behaviors increase the risk of sexually transmitted infections.
+- Sex that is not safe.
+Sex without using protection, sex with multiple partners and other risky sexual behaviors raise the risk of sexually transmitted infections.

 - Piercings.
-A penis piercing can cause a skin infection and disrupt urinary flow.
-Depending where the piercing is placed, it might also worsen your ability to achieve an erection or orgasm.
+A penis piercing can cause a skin infection and interrupt the flow of urine.
+Depending where the piercing is placed, it also might lower the ability to achieve an erection or orgasm.

-Consult your doctor as soon as possible if you have any of the following signs or symptoms:
+Talk to your health care provider as soon as possible if you have any of the following symptoms:

-- Warts, bumps, lesions or a rash on your penis or in your genital area
+- Warts, bumps, sores or a rash on your penis or in your genital area.

-- A severely bent penis or curvature that causes pain or interferes with sexual activity
+- A severely bent penis or curve that causes pain or interferes with sexual activity.

 What can I do to keep my penis healthy?